dpnpinto/PintArch/README.md

 # PintArch - My personal instalation of [Arch Linux](https://archlinux.org)
 -------------------------------------------------------------------------
 #                               **[PintArch](https://github.com/dpnpinto/PintArch/) - Ain't got no teeth, ain't got cavities.**
-- To run just use **curl https://raw.githubusercontent.com/dpnpinto/PintArch/main/install.sh | sh**
+- To run just use **curl -fsSL https://raw.githubusercontent.com/dpnpinto/PintArch/main/install.sh | sh**
 - Or just do it yourself **loakeys pt-laint1**, **pacman -Sy git** and **git clone https://github.com/dpnpinto/PintArch**, the instalation script is the file **PintArch.sh**
 - Note: remember this is made by me to me, use at your own risk, Allways changing something here.
 -------------------------------------------------------------------------